impress/impress.js/src/plugins/rel/README.md

 To easy relative positioning, the `data-rel-position` attribute is introduced.

-`data-rel-position` has a default value of "absolute", which works like this attribute is not intrduced.
+`data-rel-position` has a default value of "absolute", which works like this attribute is not introduced.

 When `data-rel-position="relative"`, everything changed.
 The rotation of previous is no need to be considered, you can set all the `data-rel-` attributes as if the previous has no rotation.
 This plugin will calculate the acual position according to the position and rotation of the previous slide and the relative settings.
+This make it possible to split a presentation into parts, construct each parts standalone without consider the final position, and then assemble them together.

 For example, if you want the slide slided in from the right hand side, all you need is `data-rel-x="1000"`, no matter the rotation of the previous slide.
 If the previous slide has `data-rotate-z="90"`, the actual attribute of this slide will work like `data-rel-y="1000"`.